 Indian philosophy has a history of sophisticated linguistic analysis (Pāṇini's grammar being the usual example), which includes theories of reference, polysemy, ellipsis, sentential unity, figurative language, and more.
 Roy Tzohar's A Yogācāra Buddhist Theory of Metaphor is a sustained argument for attending both to the intertextual nature of Indian philosophy and to the philosophical importance of topics such as metaphor and figurative language.
-Tzohar's central thesis is that Sthiramati, a second- or third-century CE Indian Buddhist thinker, has a theory of metaphor ("metaphor" being Tzohar's preferred translation of the Sanskrit upacāra) which can be understood more broadly as a theory of meaning.
+Tzohar's central thesis is that Sthiramati, a fifth- or sixth-century CE Indian Buddhist thinker, has a theory of metaphor ("metaphor" being Tzohar's preferred translation of the Sanskrit upacāra) which can be understood more broadly as a theory of meaning.

 The book has three parts.
 In Part One, Tzohar lays out the brahminical context -- that is, the writings of Vedic-affirming thinkers on upacāra -- from which he argues that early Buddhist philosophers are borrowing.
 Chapter One focuses on early Nyāya and Mīmāṃsā, while Chapter Two takes up Bhartṛhari's Vākyapadīya (Treatise on Sentences and Words, VP), through the lenses of two commentators, Helārāja and Puṅyarāja.
 In Part Two, he looks at early Buddhist discussion of upacāra, in particular the works of Asaṅga (Chapter Three), Vasubandhu's Abhidharmakośabhāṣya (Commentary on the Treasury of Abhidharma, AKBh), and the Laṅkāvatārasūtra (Descent into Laṅkā Scripture, LAS), whose author is unknown, as well as Dignāga's discussion in the fifth chapter of the Pramāṇasamuccaya (Collection on Reliable Knowledge, PS), all of the last in Chapter Four.
 Part Three focuses on Sthiramati, whose commentary on the Triṃśikā (Treatise in Thirty Verses, Triṃś) uses brahminical examples of figurative speech in explaining Triṃśikā's interpretively controversial opening verse.
 In the last two chapters, Tzohar argues first (Chapter Five) that Sthiramati has a "pan-figurative" theory of meaning, and second (Chapter Six), that this theory is a way for Buddhists to avoid the charge that their nominalism leads to incommensurable conceptual schemes.